FreeRADIUS/wiki.freeradius.org/radiusd-X.md

 The first part of the debug output is the *startup* text.
 Once the server is started, it prints `Ready to receive requests`.
 The next part of the debug output is the *packet processing* text.

+### If it doesn't start

+If the server does not start up correctly, **the debug output will tell you why**.
+It will produce long descriptive error messages, telling you exactly what's wrong.
+In some cases, it will tell you how to fix it.

+Look for messages like **Error** or **Warning**.
+If you are running the server in a terminal console, those messages will appear in red or yellow.
+It should be simple to scroll through the output, ignoring most of it, and looking for red **Error** text.

+Fixing those errors will usually allow the server to start correctly.

 ## Startup text

 We start the server with `-X`.
 This option gives us the best combination of useful output, and readable output.
 Adding more `-x` gives *more complex output*,  not *more useful output*.